anthonyoffire/DatasetSplitApp/README.md

 # DatasetSplitApp

-DatasetSplitApp is a Python desktop application that splits a dataset into training, validation, and test folders.
+DatasetSplit is a Python desktop application that splits a dataset into training, validation, and test folders.
 It scans a source directory, optionally filters files by extension, shuffles the dataset, and copies files into output folders based on customizable split percentages.
+It is non-destructive, using copy rather than move operations.

 ## Features